ucodery/ucodery-slides/slides/you-are-sharing-your-code-wrong/slides.md

 sharing code _and_ METADATA

-What does a user do with requirements?
+What does a reciever do with requirements?
 Sounds like their problem!

 pip install? conda install? uv? apt?
+Same Env!

 How did you install them? remember?